dboutote/Advanced-Term-Fields-Icons/readme.txt

 == Screenshots ==

-1. Custom column to the Tag List Table.
+1. Custom column on the Tag List Table.
 2. Select your icon using the slick dashicon picker.
-3. Accessible from the Quick Edit form
+3. Accessible from the Quick Edit form.
 4. Icon picker on the Edit Tag screen.